Aaron-Webb/rpg-battle/README.md

-A person python project created in order to put into practice the use of classes.
+A personal python project created in order to put into practice the use of classes.

 A final fantasy style turned based rpg that runs in the command line.